StarfruitCarambola/Salem-Trials-Game/README.md

 Description
 -------------
-Used Javascript to create a decision based game.
+Used HTML and CSS to create a decision based game.
-Worked on it for a couple days but had to stop due to time constraints.

 Playing the Game
 -----------------